RippeR37/libbase/README.md

 vcpkg install ripper37-libbase
 ```

-or (recommended) in _manifest mode_ by adding to your project's `vcpkg.json`
+or in _manifest mode_ (recommended way) by adding this library as a dependency
-file this library as a dependency:
+in your project's `vcpkg.json` file:

 ```jsonc
 {